 Examples of Healthy Places, where the relationship between infrastructure and health in the urban context are evolving, are sprouting up around the country.
 One city that is proving to be an excellent example of what Kate advocates for is Seattle.
 Active Seattle, an Active Living by Design program, works to “increase physical activity and healthy eating through community design” in five communities within the city.
 It has conducted neighborhood walking audits, identified problem sidewalk areas which were repaired and enhanced by the Seattle Department of Transportation, and provided active living education to physicians in low-income health clinics through a series of orientations for medical providers to name a few of the program’s endeavors.

-When asked why it’s important for health practitioners to add their voices to the growing discussion about how to create healthier communities, Kate notes that, “public health operates from a science base, which needs to be used in decision-making; doctors need to be vocal about activities’ impact on the public’s health.”
-She also underscores the importance of interdisciplinary collaboration again by pointing out that, “Conferences like Pro Walk/Pro Bike bring together advocates and practitioners so that they can share good ideas, expand their thinking, and cultivate the networks they need to be good advocates for bringing health into that mix.”
+When asked why it’s important for health practitioners to add their voices to the growing discussion about how to create more livable, active communities, Kate notes that “public health operates from a science base, which needs to be used in decision-making; doctors need to be vocal about activities’ impact on the public’s health.”
+She also underscores the importance of interdisciplinary collaboration again by pointing out that “conferences like Pro Walk/Pro Bike bring together advocates and practitioners so that they can share good ideas, expand their thinking, and cultivate the networks they need to be good advocates for bringing health into that mix.”

 Kate’s optimism is a testament to the work she says has “come a really long way in a short amount of time.”
 Coming from someone inside the health profession, this should be encouraging to everyone working to advocate for Healthy Places!